-A person with parental responsibility can authorise treatment for a 16 to 18-year-old patient in these circumstances, but it would still be practically and ethically difficult to justify treating a patient of this age against their will.
-It is important to seek DDU advice if you are considering this step.
+In these circumstances, a person with parental responsibility can authorise treatment for a patient aged 16-18, but it would still be practically and ethically difficult to justify treating a patient of this age against their will.
+It is important to seek DDU advice if you're considering taking this step.

-More information can be found in our dento-legal guide to consent.
+More information can be found in our guide to consent and young patients.

-This guidance was correct at publication on 22/08/2016.
-It is intended as general guidance for members only.
+This page was correct at publication on 24/11/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.